36 Hours In Asheville Itinerary To See The Best Of The Area

 The Blue Ridge Parkway (BRP) is a 469-mile, 2-lane, scenic road managed by The National Park Service (NPS).
 Free to access, the Parkway runs from Virginia’s Shenandoah National Park to Great Smoky Mountains National Park in North Carolina.

 A must for any Asheville itinerary, find endless scenic overlooks and cascading waterfalls.
-The BRP hikes have some of the best mountain views.
-If you have a few hours in the morning, you can easily walk to the top of Craggy Pinnacle in under an hour.
-Or, have a snack or picnic at Craggy Gardens.
+These BRP hikes have some of the best mountain views.
+Before heading out, check the NPS site for gate and Helene-related closures.

 We have an entire hiking guide for Asheville if you wish to swap out any of the above activities to get outside.
-Head to Black Balsam via the Art Loeb Trail, climb Mount Pisgah, or trek to Crabtree Falls.
+Head to Black Balsam via the Art Loeb Trail or climb Mount Pisgah (we have this Pisgah-area itinerary).
 In the fall, the BRP is a must for leaf chasers.
+Consider this popular guided waterfall hiking tour.

-9. Eat lunch at Sierra Nevada Brewing (for airport travelers)
+9. Eat lunch at Sierra Nevada Brewing or Burning Blush (for airport travelers)

-Sierra Nevada is a massive brewing facility with a restaurant; you can even tour their amazing facility.
-If you are ending your 36-hour Asheville visit, have lunch in their taproom before heading to the Asheville airport (under 10 minutes away).
-We also take guests here if they are arriving in Asheville and ready to eat.
+If you are ending your 36-hour Asheville visit, Sierra Nevada is a massive brewing facility with a restaurant.
+Have lunch in their taproom before heading to the Asheville airport (under 10 minutes away).
 Nearby, Mills River Brewing and Bold Rock also have food trucks.
+I love Burning Blush.

 Best Hotels For A Short Visit